Bridging the gap between residents and service providers

-Low income communities are customers too.
+Low-income residents are customers too.

-Low income households are a huge potential customer base for water, sanitation and hygiene service providers, but one that is still relatively untapped and underserved.
+Low-income households are a huge potential customer base for water, sanitation and hygiene service providers, but one that is still relatively untapped and underserved.

 It’s a common misconception that low-income communities cannot afford household water connections.
 They will almost certainly be buying water at a much higher price on the black market.